logaretm/vee-validate/docs/src/templates/markdown/home/config.md

                     touched: 'touched', // the control has been blurred
                     untouched: 'untouched', // the control hasn't been blurred
                     valid: 'valid', // model is valid
-                    invalid: 'invalid', // model is invalid
+                    invalid: 'invalid', // model is not valid
                     pristine: 'pristine', // control has not been interacted with
                     dirty: 'dirty' // control has been interacted with }